 - Quick-cooking bulgur can be used instead of fine bulgur and it works just as well.

 - Godhumai rava or broken wheat cannot be used as is in the recipe.
 Bulgur is a parboiled grain and broken wheat is not.
-We need to cook the broken wheat before substituting with the recipe.
+We need to cook the broken wheat before substituting it with the recipe.

 Frequently asked questions